 Naughty versus Happy

-Unfortunately, Yogananda also talked profusely for the same approach in relating to God: to cry like a naughty baby for the Divine Mother till she comes.
+Regrettably, Yogananda also talked profusely for the same approach in relating to God: to cry like a naughty baby for the Divine Mother till she comes.
 Such conduct is yogic misconduct, according to Patanjali, who presents attachment as one of the hindrances [Yoga Sutras 2:3; 2:9-10; 3:51].
-Just do not make a habit out of it.
+If we meditate, we should grow out of them by stages.
+Add: "Hopefully."

 Was Yogananda a great sinner in these defining moments and in teachings followers to cry like "clinging fools" for God Mom, against instructions he himself got?
 You decide, and take into account that craving can soon causes attachments and their rear-end sufferings, and see also how Yogananda begged of the resurrected Yukteswar in 1936: "Rebuke me a million times - do scold me now!"
 To what degree was guilt behind such an outburst, we may wonder - guilt for misleading Christians into annoying Mother-begging "day and night", for example?
 The sane ones who behave well, should not feel such urges.